pydata/patsy/doc/formulas.rst

       dmatrices("y ~ 1 + a + b + a:b", data)[1]

-Charlton tries to use the fewest pieces possible to cover the space.
+Patsy tries to use the fewest pieces possible to cover the space.
 For instance, in this formula, the `a:b` term is able to fill the remaining space by using a single piece: